 Lordstown Motors (NASDAQ:RIDE) ticker officially debuted on Wallstreet in October 2020 after the completion of its reverse merger with DiamondPeak Holdings (SPAC).
 The company received $675 million from the SPAC in funding to bolster their manufacturing and distribution of their EV Pickup truck model “Endurance”.
-Since the merger, the stock has followed a downward trend now currently trading at par with its PIPE price at $10 a share.
-However, the company reaffirmed its position that commercial production of the endurance vehicle will commence in September this year.
-This article will breakdown everything investors need to know about Lordstown’s stock forecast for 2022 and beyond.
+Since the merger, the stock has followed a downward trend now currently trading below its PIPE price at $10 a share.
+The company has had a tail of bad news this week as the CEO and CFO have both resigned alongside an SEC filing highlighting current funding issues which may close the businesses operations.
+This article will breakdown everything investors need to know about Lordstown’s stock forecast.

 Table of contents

-What are the expectations for RIDE moving into 2021/22?
+What are the expectations for RIDE over the next 12 months?

-Firstly, the company is currently in a pre-revenue phase and is on track with their delivery expectations to begin production in Q3 of 2021.
-Lordstown noted they have received over 100,000 non-binding pre-orders for the Endurance truck model (as of January 2021).
-However, short seller Hindenburg recently challenged this claim noting the extent of these pre-orders may be misleading.
-They key argument from Hindenburg suggests the company has put too much emphasise on these orders, with a portion of orders unlikely to be filled.
+Firstly, the company is currently in a pre-revenue phase and had advised in April that deliveries are expected to begin production in Q3 of 2021.
+Lordstown also noted earlier this year that they had received over 100,000 non-binding pre-orders for the Endurance truck model (as of January 2021).
+However, short seller Hindenburg challenged this claim noting the extent of these pre-orders may be misleading.
+The key argument from Hindenburg suggests the company has put too much emphasise on these orders, with a portion of orders unlikely to be filled.
+In response, Lordstown Motors arranged a Special Committee which engaged Sullivan & Cromwell LLP to conduct an investigation.

 Breaking down the revenue forecasts for Lordstown Motors

-Across the board of 4 Wallstreet analysts, the average revenue forecast for 2021 is $111.19 Million.
-Furthermore, analysts expect the company to generate $1.51 Billion in 2022 which would represent a YOY growth of 1,259.30% (according to Yahoo finance data).
-However, with the uncertainty surrounding the COVID pandemic on supply constraints this may differ over time.
-The Endurance pickup truck will retail for $52,500 and will be assisted by a U.S. tax credit of up to $7,500.
-Lordstown motors expects operational-earnings margins to break-even in 2022 and surpass 10% by 2024.
-The company expects to produce 107,000 vehicles in 2024.
+Across the board of 6 Wallstreet analysts, the average revenue forecast for 2021 has dropped to $67 Million from $111.19 Million in April.
+Furthermore, analysts expect the company to generate $1.17 Billion in 2022 which would represent a YOY growth of 1,600% (according to Yahoo finance data).
+However, with the uncertainty surrounding the future of the business and its cash position does place additional skeptics on these numbers.
+The Endurance pickup truck is expected to retail for $52,500 and will be assisted by a U.S. tax credit of up to $7,500.
+Lordstown motors expects operational-earnings margins to break-even in 2022 and surpass 10% by 2024 according to their investor presentation in August 2020.
+The company also noted they expect to produce 107,000 vehicles in 2024.

 Merged EV companies such as Hyliion have taken large hits in their stock price over the past few months.
 Hence, this has caused some concern surrounding the stability of the growing EV industry.
 There is a growing range of listed EV companies now on the market.
-Therefore, Lordstown will need capitalise on their expected timelines for operations to ensure positions from long term shareholders.
-Any delay or hitch in the timing will have a serious impact on the stock price.
-However, as noted above in the annual earnings release there is no expected delays at the time of writing.
+Therefore, Lordstown will need capitalise on their expected timelines for operations to ensure not only the positions from long term shareholders but to ensure the business can remain running.
+Any delay or hitch in the timing will have a serious impact on the stock price further.

+In addition, the timing of the CEO and CFO departure, as well as the uncertainty surrounding the demand for its vehicles is a key concern.
 The time between now and the latter half of this year will likely test the sentiment of long term shareholders.
-The initial wave of investment in EV companies has begun to slow.
-Companies such as Workhorse and Hyliion are struggling to match their 2020 moving averages.
+The initial wave of investment in EV companies has begun to slow and the new Lordstown Motor management will need to implement exceptional leadership to ensure the longevity and future of this business.

 Summary on Lordstown’s Forecast for 2022